AsimMasood99/TrackTracer007/README.md

 5. **Collaborative Playlists**
 Create and edit collaborative playlists with mutual followers.
-Add and remove songs in a shared playlist environment.
+Add songs in a shared playlist environment.

 6. **Register as an Artist**
+If you are an artist, you can register your self on the app.
 Registered artists can create albums and add songs, visible to all users and followers.

-7. **Concert Timings**
-View show and concert timings of different artists in the Concerts section.

 <br />
 <br />